metablaster/WindowsFirewallRuleset/Modules/Ruleset.Utility/Help/en-US/Ruleset.Utility.md

 ### [Resolve-FileSystemPath](Resolve-FileSystemPath.md)

-Resolve file system wildcard of a directory or file location
+Resolve wildcard pattern of a directory or file location

 ### [Select-EnvironmentVariable](Select-EnvironmentVariable.md)